About

 Welcome to my small corner of the internet - Liturgy and Luchadors.

 This blog is part of that messy, sacred work of rebuilding a life rooted in purpose, presence, and peace.
 It explores what comes after the fallout —rebuilding my faith from the ground up, unlearning lies, healing relationships, learning self-care, and slowly rediscovering joy in ordinary moments.

-Here, I hope to write openly about familial emotional and spiritual abuse, mental health, faith and doubt.
+Here, I hope to openly share about emotional and spiritual abuse, mental health, faith and doubt.
 It’s also a space where I can write prayers and share dreams again.
 And finally, it is where I can write about my family and the interests that ground and delight me, from books and movies to podcasts and music, cooking, photography, football, OSINT, technology and locksports.

 Thanks for stopping by…